SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/petrichor-script.md

 minimum-version: 1.2 // Major version 1, minor version 2, any patch or preview version.
 ```

+---
-### Metadata - Command token (OPTIONAL)
+### Command token

+(OPTIONAL)

-The optional `command` token allows you to specify the [command to run](command-syntax.md) in your input file, and Petrichor will handle it automatically when run with the input file.
+The `command` token allows you to specify the [command to run](command-syntax.md) in your input file, and Petrichor will handle it automatically when run with the input file.

 Set the token's value to the name of the command to be run.